 What information does Hughes Szuberla require in order to prepare my return?

 Generally we request the following info:

-- To get started we will need a copy of your profit & loss statement and balance sheet.
+- To get started we will need a copy of your profit & loss statement and balance sheet in excel.

-- Listing of states that you performed services or sold inventory in, along with a schedule showing the revenue earned in each state.
+- List of states that you performed services or sold inventory in, along with a schedule showing the revenue earned in each state.

-- Listing of states that you paid payroll in, along with a schedule showing the payroll paid in each state.
+- List of states that you paid payroll in, along with a schedule showing the payroll paid in each state.

-- Listing of states that you own property in, along with the original basis of the property by state.
+- List of states that you own property in, along with the original basis of the property by state.

 - Additional information will be requested after reviewing your financials.

 How should I provide my deductions to my preparer?